patternfly/patternfly/src/site/pages/accessibility-guide.md

 #### What PatternFly Designers and Developers Should Address

-If you use patternfly, or contribute to patternfly as a designer or developer, these are the items that are expected to be covered in  PatternFly:
+If you use PatternFly, or contribute to PatternFly as a designer or developer, these are the items that are expected to be covered in PatternFly:

 - Experience parity
   - There should be parity between the screen reader contents and visibly rendered contents (refer to the [first Note for aria-hidden](https://www.w3.org/TR/wai-aria/#aria-hidden)).